samtools/htsjdk/.github/ISSUE_TEMPLATE.md

 * which OS

 ### Steps to reproduce
 Tell us how to reproduce this issue.
-Include a short code snippet to demonstrate the problem.
+If possible, include a short code snippet to demonstrate the problem.

 ### Expected behaviour
 Tell us what should happen

 ### Actual behaviour
 Tell us what happens instead